Reach Out Today

 Can Therapy Help With Holiday Stress?

 If you consistently find getting through the holidays to be a challenge, it may be time to seek professional help.
+The holiday season often brings increased stress, especially from social gatherings that can feel overwhelming or emotionally challenging.
 South Coast Behavioral Health offers a variety of inpatient and outpatient treatment programs to treat anxiety and depression.
-Our nationally-accredited treatment approach combines evidence-based therapies like CBT with medication management services for rapid stress or depression relief.
+Our nationally-accredited treatment approach combines research-based therapies like CBT with medication management services for rapid stress or depression relief.

 REFERENCES: